 For example, a deployment consists of three data centers, one in New York, another in Chicago, and another in Los Angeles.
 In the New York data center, applications which reside in this data center prefer communicating with directories in this data center.
 If none of the servers are available, it prefers to failover to the data center in Chicago rather than the data center in Los Angeles.
 So the New York location contains an ordered list in which the Chicago location is preferred over the Los Angeles data center for failover.

-For information about configuring locations, see "Using dsconfig to Configure the Directory Proxy Server" on page 55.
+For information about configuring locations, see Configuring Locations.

 About LDAP External Servers